 Several nations also offer additional leave for specific purposes.
-Greek law provides up to three days of paid leave for workers to vote, if accessing their polling stations requires travel.
+For example, Greek law provides up to three days of paid leave for workers to vote, if accessing their polling stations requires travel.
 Employees in Spain receive paid leave for acts of civic duty including jury service, and for moving house.
 French law guarantees unpaid leave for community work, including nine workdays for representing an association and six months for projects of "international solidarity" abroad.
 Sweden requires employers to provide paid leave for workers fulfilling union duties.
+Other countries provide leave entitlements for workers' representatives and jury service.

-Bonus Pay for Vacation Periods
+Bonus Pay for Paid-Leave Periods

-Austria, Sweden, and New Zealand require employers to pay workers at a premium rate while they are on vacation.
-Austria is the most generous - employers pay workers taking their month-long vacation a "13th month" salary, paid at the same time as the usual monthly salary, but taxed at a lower rate.
+Austria, Sweden, and New Zealand require employers to pay workers at a premium rate while they are on paid leave.
+Austria is the most generous - employers pay workers taking their month-long paid leave a "13th month" salary, paid at the same time as the usual monthly salary, but taxed at a lower rate.
+In Belgium slightly less than a 13th month is paid.
 In New Zealand and Sweden, annual leave is paid at a higher rate than the worker's usual salary; 112 percent the usual pay in New Zealand and 108 percent the usual rate in Sweden.